1st Fallschirm-Panzer Division Hermann Göring: Further fighting in Italy

 As the Allies kept pushing against the mountainous defences of the Gustav Line, the HG left the reserve and moved south against the British 8th Army on the Garigliano River.
 On 22 January 1944, the US Army landed at Anzio and Nettuno, north of the Gustav Line's western end, taking the Germans completely by surprise.

 Generalfeldmarschall Albert Kesselring despatched units to block the beachhead, among them elements of the Hermann Göring.
 The beachhead was successfully contained and put under such pressure the Allies had to shift reserves from the Cassino sector.

-The division fought in Cisterna, on the German left flank, facing the US 3rd Infantry Division and the 1st and 3rd Ranger battalions.
+The division fought in the Battle of Cisterna, on the German left flank, facing the US 3rd Infantry Division and the 1st and 3rd Ranger battalions.
 After a night infiltration, the Rangers were counterattacked by the HG and 715 Infantry divisions, resulting in 700 US prisoners being captured.
 The HG was then retired to Tuscany to reform.

 In February 1944, the Hermann Göring was redesignated Fallschirm-Panzer-Division (Parachute Armoured Division).
 The new designation was merely honoric, involving minimal alteration to the unit's structure or capability.
 On 14 April, General Conrath stepped down, the command passing to Generalmajor Wilhelm Schmalz.

 In May 1944, the Allies managed the break-out of the Anzio-Nettuno bridgehead and captured Monte Cassino after its outflanking by the French Expeditionary Corps, and started advancing up the Liri Valley.
 With Rome threatened and the 10.
 Armee retreating, the Hermann Göring was ordered to march to the Velletri sector of the front, which was done in broad daylight despite the total Allied air superiority.
 The German columns were badly mauled by relentless attacks by fighter-bombers.
-From June 4, the retreat passed through the Italian capital, which had been declared an “open city” in order to avoid its destruction.
+From June 4, the retreat passed through the Italian capital, which had been declared an "open city" in order to avoid its destruction.
 Although the division was initially able to hold the Allied advance, it was eventually forced into retreat, pulling back to positions on the Aniene River, east of Rome, in early June; being mentioned again in the official Wehrmacht communiqués by exemplary conduct in the face of overwhelming odds.
 On July 4, the division carried out a massacre of residents of the town of Cavriglia, killing 180 civilians.
 By July the division had been forced back to positions south of Florence; being pulled out of Italy altogether on 15 July 1944.